denisyukphp/throttler/docs/index.md

 ### Weighted random

 Weighted random is a sort of random strategy where the probability of selecting each node is proportional to its assigned weight, allowing some nodes to have a higher chance of being chosen than others.
-Use [Orangesoft\Throttler\WeightedRandomThrottler](../src/WeightedRandomThrottler.php) as below:
+Use [Orangesoft\Throttler\WeightedRandomThrottler](../src/WeightedRandomThrottler.php) as shown below:

 ```php
 <?php